anhaidgroup/wrappers_for_exploring_df/open-refine/instructions.rst

 Instructions to use this wrapper
 ---------------------------------
-1. First, you need to download the Open Refine Application.
-You can refer to this link for the installation of different OS:  https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions
+1. First, you should install Openrefine.
+About that, you could refer to this link for the installation of different OS:  https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions

 2. Then you need to execute the Open Refine application, i.e. having the Open Refine server running.